 - When: every day from 7 pm to 2 am.

 Make sure you read our post on the most impressive bridges in Rome.

 Like every year in Rome in August, Tiber Island turns into a large open-air cinema theater.
 To the point that the initiative has been dubbed “Isola del Cinema”, cinema’s island.

-The festival will also pay a tribute to important Italian artists such as late actress Monica Vitti, movie director Federico Fellini, and composer Ennio Morricone.
+The festival will also pay tribute to important Italian artists such as the late actress Monica Vitti, movie director Federico Fellini, and composer Ennio Morricone.